SkrFractals/Comparser/README.md

 Comments:
 /* begins a comment and lasts until the end of line or */

-Local commands:
-[<command1>;<command2>;<morecommands>]<expression>
-This is the only place where you can put more commands in the evaluation stage.
-Any expression can accept some of its own extra commands prefixed to it.
-Those can also mutate the original code from this expression's point of view (even een for subexpressions called within it).
-But once it evaluates and returns outside, those commands are "undone".
-They technically only compile into one exta separate definition struct.
-The only thing this evaluation can see is prefixed to the global parsed code, and only that evaluation tree will see it.

 Core evaluation rules
 -Expressions evaluate to values or vectors.